 Adriana is a certified accountant, post- graduated in accounting and auditing at UFF as well as in project management at Esalq/USP.
 Her professional life in the period of 1999 to 2020 was at Ford Foundation Brazil Office on a variety of projects, most recently her role was Finance Manager and Local Coordinator for People & Culture.
 She is an associate at Spring Strategies in Strategic Finance.
 Before joint iCS’s team, she has been an independent consultant supporting Brazilian civil society organization to strength their finance resilience.
 At ICS, she coordinates operational and finance areas.

 Amanda has a master’s degree in energy planning from COPPE/UFRJ and graduated in chemical engineering at UNICAMP.
 She worked for 13 years in the Brazilian energy sector.
 She was employed in the areas of basic engineering and corporate strategy at Petrobras, where she developed an in-depth knowledge of the international market of oil, natural gas and biofuels and in the different fuel production technologies.
 She has also worked as a consultant in renewable energies and energy efficiency, developing studies and coordinating activities in energy projects of the German Agency for International Cooperation (GIZ).
-Since October 2019, Amanda has been the technical coordinator of the E+ Energy Dialogues.
+Since 2021, Amanda has been a consultant for the iCS Energy portfolio.

 Ana Beatriz Fandinho

 Administration and Finance Analyst